akeneo/pim-helpcenter/content/md/assets/full-manual-pam-migration.md

 # When do you advise to use it?
 We advise you this migration if:
-- You want to control each step of the migration.
+- You want to **control each step of the migration**.
-- Your use case doesn't fit the recommended use cases of the "full-automatic migration" or "family-by-family migration".
+- Your **use case doesn't fit the recommended use cases** of the "full-automatic migration" or "family-by-family migration".

 # What are the steps to migrate?
 4 steps to migrate your PAM assets: